Darkfllame/ZWL/README.md

 # Zig Windowing Library
-ZWL (Zig Windowing Library, /zwil/) is a cross-platform zig windowing library.
+ZWL (Zig Windowing Library, /zwil/) is a cross-platform zig windowing library with loop-based event polling (like SDL) and aimed to be lightweight thanks to zig's conditional compilation.

 ## Current state: ![](https://progress-bar.xyz/2?scale=22&suffix=/22)
 <details>